cowprotocol/cowswap/src/cow-react/pages/CookiePolicy/CookiePolicy.md

 This information may include:

-- the IP and logical address of the server you are using (but the last digits are anonymized so we cannot identify you).
+- the IP and logical address of the server you are using (but the last digits are anonymized so we cannot identify you);
-- the top level domain name from which you access the internet (for example .ie, .com, etc)
+- the top level domain name from which you access the internet (for example .ie, .com, etc);
-- the type of browser you are using,
+- the type of browser you are using;
-- the date and time you access our website
+- the date and time you access our website;
-- the internet address linking to our website.
+- the internet address linking to our website;

 This website also uses cookies to: